Me (single album): Aesthetics

+Jisoo used bold red, black-and-white colors with floral accents in her social media posts and clothing during the promotion of Me.
+On March 15 and 21, the singer released two visual films for the single album.
+In the first one, Jisoo is seen wearing a "luxe" zebra print outfit while surrounded by "striking" red flowers, accompanied by traditional-sounding instrumentals.
+The second video features primarily a black-and-white palette.
+Jisoo appears in a black crop top and a "satin-finished", wide skirt.

 Release and promotion

 On March 5, teasers were uploaded to Blackpink’s social media accounts, confirming that Jisoo's solo project would be released on March 31, 2023.
 The same day, the single album was made available for pre-order in two standard versions alongside Kit and purple vinyl versions.
 Jisoo directly participated in the design to "increase the value of the collection".
-On March 8, the album's title was announced to be Me and the cover art was revealed in a teaser poster featuring a close-up of Jisoo in floral accessories against a green background.
+On March 8, the album's title was announced to be Me in a teaser poster featuring a close-up of Jisoo in floral accessories against a green background.
 A second teaser poster was released on March 12 depicting Jisoo in a white ruffled dress against a black background.
-On March 15, Jisoo unveiled the first visual teaser for the album, in which she wields a giant poppy while draped in an ensemble of black-and-white striped fur.
+On March 15, Jisoo unveiled the first visual teaser for the album with a red aesthetic.
 On March 19, the name of the album's lead single was announced to be "Flower".
+On March 21, Jisoo released the second visual teaser for the album with a black aesthetic.
+The full tracklist and credits for the album were released on March 27.
+Me was released worldwide on March 31 through YG and Interscope in conjunction with the music video for "Flower".
+In celebration of her comeback, the singer held an online live broadcast an hour before the release to talk about the album and music video.
+On April 7, Jisoo appeared as the first guest on the second season of Lee Young-ji's show Not Much Prepared on YouTube.
+On April 8, Jisoo featured on Wireds Autocomplete Interview series on YouTube, in which she answered the web's most frequently asked questions.